shepmaster/rust-ffi-omnibus/site/objects/index.md

 becomes similar to one using Python's `with` syntax.
 Alternatively, the programmer can use the other constructor and call the method `close` when it is no longer needed.

+## Zig

+{% example src/main.zig %}

+A dummy struct is created to provide a small amount of type-safety.

+Declaring the structure as an `opaque` type that will serve as the interface.
+As with the previous examples the external functions are declared later.
+However, the great trick here is the use of optional pointers (`?*`) that can return either a null value or the value of the object.